radar/ryanbigg.com/_posts/2026-09-08-r-u-ok-yeah-nah-yeah.markdown

 I've applied for less than a half-dozen positions so far and I've heard back from 3 of them, all with rejections.
 This process is giving me a lot of practice for dealing with rejections.
 We'll see if we can beat the all-time high score of 34 rejections I got while looking for my first dev gig.

 I've also been handing rejections out myself.
+I refused to do an initial interview at one company that wanted to use an AI video call to screen me.
+Gross.

 I was contacted by an ex-colleague who suggested I go work for a crypto startup.
+Hell no.

-Hell no. Another person who I worked with over a decade ago asked if I would like to come work for him at his virtual AI girlfriend/boyfriend startup.
-Hell fuck no. I have ethical qualms with these, and any sort of addiction / gambling-based companies as well.
+Another person who I worked with over a decade ago asked if I would like to come work for him at his virtual AI girlfriend/boyfriend startup.
+Hell fuck no.

+I have ethical qualms with these, and any sort of addiction / gambling-based companies as well.

 I would like to work somewhere that's doing something good for humanity, rather than preying on the impulses of the weak-willed.

 The good looking jobs are few and far between at the moment.
 The ones that _are_ looking good are typically requiring 2-3 days in an office in either Sydney or Melbourne, which are non-starters given I live out in Warrnambool.
 I was open to the idea of commuting to Melbourne perhaps 2 days a week, right up until I got the absolute best cuddles from my daughter last night at bed time.
 I don't want to miss out on those or other moments like them.